 The 1954-55 season would be Béliveau’s first complete season in the NHL.
 As noted by Whitney Tower writing for Sports Illustrated in 1956:

 “During his first year with Les Canadiens Béliveau acquired the nickname Gentleman Jean when it was discovered around the league that the new rookie had a distinct aversion to mixing it up.”

 His response was survivorship at its finest: between 1954-55 and 1955-56 his penalty minutes jumped from 58 to 143, including a tilt or two against some of the toughest guys in the league, such as perennial Rangers goon Lou Fontinato.
 The decision to get tough hardly hurt his point production, as Béliveau went from 37-36-73 to 47-41-88, earning the only Art Ross Trophy of his career.

 “Jean Béliveau would love to play the game anonymously.
 He appreciates respect and admiration but it embarrasses him because at heart, he thinks he’s just an ordinary fellow who happens to be able to play hockey.” — Senator Hartland de Molson

 Jean quickly developed into one of the top centers in the league.
-Standing 6′ 3″ and weighing in at 205 lbs during his playing days, he was one of the earliest of the big, skilled centermen, presaging the likes of Mario Lemieux and Vincent LeCavalier.
+Standing 6-foot-3 and weighing in at 205 pounds during his playing days, he was one of the earliest of the big, skilled centermen, presaging the likes of Mario Lemieux and Vincent LeCavalier.